Experimental detection of quantum coherent evolution through the violation of Leggett-Garg-type inequalities

-\emph{2.
-Markovianity.} The stationarity test is completed by assessing the absence of memory effects in our system's evolution.
-To do so, we evaluate a measure able to detect deviations from Markovian behaviour \cite{markov}, as provided by the the trace distance $D(\rho_1,\rho_2)=1/2tr|\rho_1-\rho_2|$ between any two states $\rho_1$ and $\rho_2$ \cite{markovian}.
-Markovian processes, characterized by the absence of information back-flow, tend to continuously reduce the distinguishability of physical states and the trace distance should monotonically decrease during the time evolution.
-To determine the behaviour of the trace distance in our system, the two initial states are chosen as $H+V$ and $H-V$, which guarantees the optimality of the measure \cite{markovian}, and makes $D(\rho_1(t),\rho_2(t))=1$ at $t=0$.
-The atomic states are read out after different evolution time $t$.
-Quantum state tomography \cite{tomography} is carried out to determine the polarization states of the retrieved signal photons.
-The measurement basis are chosen as $H$, $V$, $H+iV$, and $H+V$ by adjusting the waveplates.
-In the experiment, the density matrix is estimated by the maximum-likelihood procedure.
+The test on stationarity is completed by assessing the absence of memory effects in our system's evolution.
+To do so, we evaluate a measure that is able to detect deviations from Markovian behavior \cite{markov}, as provided by the trace distance $D(\rho_1,\rho_2)=(1/2)tr|\rho_1-\rho_2|$ between any two states $\rho_1$ and $\rho_2$ \cite{breuer}.
+Markovian processes, which are generally characterized by the absence of information backflow \cite{marcelo}, tend to continuously reduce the distinguishability of physical states and the trace distance should monotonically decrease during the time evolution.
+To determine the behavior of the trace distance in our system, the two initial states are chosen as $|D\rangle$ and $|A\rangle$, which guarantees the optimality of the measure \cite{markovian}, and makes $D(\rho_1(t),\rho_2(t))=1$ at $t=0$.
+The atomic states are read-out after different evolution times $t$.
+Single qubit quantum state tomography \cite{tomography} is carried out to determine the polarization states of the retrieved signal photons.
 The trace distance $D(\rho_1(t),\rho_2(t))$ is calculated from the reconstructed density matrix of the two states \cite{markovian}.
-The results are shown in Fig. 4.b., illustrating that the trace distance monotonically decreases in our experiment.
-This completes the test to verify the stationarity assumption.
+The results are shown in Fig. 3(b), illustrating that the trace distance monotonically decreases in our experiment.
+This completes the test to verify the assumption of stationarity.